 Changan Group Advances Global Strategy with "1+4+4+5" Framework, Targeting RMB 600 Billion in Revenue by 2030

-Changan Group held its Global Strategy Launch and Global Partner Conference in Chongqing on April 21, 2026, presenting its "1+4+4+5" strategic framework to approximately 700 delegates.
-The strategy reinforces and advances the Group's Vast Ocean Plan, with a clear ambition: entry into the global automotive top ten and revenue of RMB 600 billion by 2030.
+CHONGQING, China, April 22, 2026 /PRNewswire/ -- Changan Group held its Global Strategy Launch and Global Partner Conference in Chongqing on April 21, 2026, presenting its "1+4+4+5" strategic framework to around 700 delegates.
+The strategy reinforces and advances the Group's Vast Ocean Plan, with a clear ambition: to enter the global automotive top ten and reach RMB 600 billion in revenue by 2030.

-The "1+4+4+5" strategy is built around one vision: to build a world class automotive group with global competitiveness and homegrown core technologies.
-It is structured around four business pillars, vehicles, components, services, and next generation ecosystem industries, and four transformation priorities: intelligence, green development, globalization, and integration.
+The "1+4+4+5" strategy is built around one vision: to build a world-class automotive group with global competitiveness and homegrown core technologies.
+It consists of four business pillars: vehicles, components, services, and next-generation ecosystem industries; and four transformation priorities: intelligence, green development, globalization, and integration.

-Guided by a two step, ten year roadmap, the Group aims to achieve five doublings by 2030 in new energy vehicle (NEV) sales, overseas vehicle sales, total revenue, total profit, and brand value.
-The 2030 targets include 2.4 million NEV sales, 1.5 million overseas vehicle sales, revenue of RMB 600 billion, placing the Group among the global automotive top 10; and brand value of RMB 200 billion, achieving inclusion among the world's Top 500 Influential Brands.
+Guided by a two-step, ten-year roadmap, the Group targets five doublings by 2030: new energy vehicle (NEV) sales, overseas vehicle sales, total revenue, total profit, and brand value.
+Specific 2030 goals include 2.4 million NEV sales, 1.5 million overseas vehicle sales, RMB 600 billion in revenue, and RMB 200 billion in brand value, earning Changan a place among the world's Top 500 Influential Brands.

 — Zhu Huarong, Chairman, Changan Group